 Hanenbergh's practice deals with concerns of disciplined immaterial

-sensibilities within (marginalized) Romantic,
+sensibilities within (marginalized) Romantic, Visionary and Fantastic

-drawing, painting, sculpture and print media.
+and print media.

-Fine Arts Minerva (1988, The Netherlands), a BFA (Hons) in Printmaking,
+Minerva (1988, The Netherlands), a BFA (Hons) in Printmaking, from

-London).
 Intermittently over the last 25 years, she has spent considerable

 time on artist residencies & for the purpose of exhibitions,